 Might Jake Gyllenhaal return as Mysterio in Spider-Man 3?
 Even though he appeared to die at the end of Far From Home, he is Mysterio, a villain full of tricks.

 What about Michael Keaton’s Vulture?
 He was last seen in the post-credit scene in Spider-Man: Homecoming with an ax to grind and a potential team-up working (more on that rumor later).
 He’s also in the trailers for the upcoming superhero movie Morbius.
 There’s a strong possibility he could show up.

-We recently learned that Robert Downey Jr. has signed a deal with Marvel to appear in more movies and television shows as Tony Stark.
+Robert Downey Jr. has signed a deal with Marvel to appear in more movies and television shows as Tony Stark.
 One of those ideas has him mentory a new, female Iron Man as an A.I.
 But apparently that won’t be the only way he returns.
 Word is that Robert Downey Jr. is set to appear in Spider-Man 3.

 The appearance is rumored to be just a cameo.
 If he appears, it’ll be as an A.I. version of Tony Stark.
 Presumably Marel is using this as a way to establish the A.I.
 Tony before they put him to work mentoring the character Ironheart on her TV show.